CarlosGomezGomez98/idealista-data-analysis/README.md

 ---
 ##  Usage

-The primary deliverable of this project is the interactive web application.
-To launch it, run the following command from the root directory of the project:
+### 1. Generate the Prediction Models

+The interactive application requires the trained model files (`.pkl`).
+The necessary datasets are already included in the `/data` folder.

+To generate the models, you only need to run the final notebook.
+Navigate to the `/notebooks` directory and run all the cells in:
+* **`05_Modeling_and_Evaluation.ipynb`**

+This will create the necessary model and scaler files in the `/models` directory.

+### 2. Launch the Application

+Once the models are generated, return to the root directory and launch the Streamlit app:

 ```sh
 streamlit run app.py
 ```

 ## Roadmap